 Making A First Impression In Sales

 Being able to concisely express your selling points is indeed a valuable skill that all salespeople should have, but it needs to be authentic which means you need to speak it from the heart and not from a script.
 But I’m getting ahead of myself at this point.
 What we need to have is a simple way for any salesperson to engage a new prospect while making a first impression and it all starts with a goal.
-This is where things often go wrong because, as salespeople, we honestly forget why we do various parts of our sales process.
+This is where things often go wrong because, as salespeople, we honestly forget why we do various parts of our integrative sales improvement process.
 In the case of making an introduction the goal is simple; to have a conversation now or at a later time.
 More importantly, that goal is to talk about both them and yourself.
-Never make it about one or the other because the ask and reception feels, and is, imbalanced.
-It is more important for you to memorize that simple goal than it is of any elevator pitch of any length.
-Let’s demonstrate how easy it is to do that.
+It is more important for you to memorize that simple goal than it is of any elevator pitch.

 • Your name/ company – This is simple enough.
 “Hi, my name is _______ with _______”

-• What we do – Also simple, but please don’t use this opportunity to go over a list of products and services.
-If you do the introduction right there will be time for that later.
+• What we do – Please don’t use this opportunity to go over a list of products and services.
+You can learn more about us to see how we define our value.

 • Customers we work with – This is your chance to make yourself relatable to the prospect.
 This can be expressed either by identifying a specific industry or a trend that is common with the customers you work with.